 The Alexandra Writer’s Center is currently sponsoring us and collaborated with us in 2024 to get these events off the ground and running.
 Special thanks to Robin Van Eyck, Precious De Leon and the AWCS team!

-We would also like to thank our sponsors from The League of Canadian Poets, The Writer’s Guild of Alberta The Calgary Spoken Word Festival and many anonymous donors.
+We would also like to thank our sponsors from The League of Canadian Poets, The Writer’s Guild of Alberta, The Calgary Spoken Word Festival, Calgary Arts Development and many anonymous donors.